RESTORING HOPE SOUTH AFRICA

 For more information about this, and potential future trips to South Africa, join the South Africa Updates and Information group on Interchange.
 If you would like more information about this trip, make plans to attend an informational meeting listed above or contact John Malin at email@example.com.

-You can apply for this trip by clicking the button below.
+You can express interest in this trip by clicking the button below.
 Write "South Africa 2020" in the trip box.